 Due to global travel restrictions, the Government of Belarus allows visa-free travelers to request an extension of stay from 30 days to 90 days.
 Extension requests must be made in person at the local immigration office where the traveler is registered.
 Immigration officials evaluate requests on a case by case basis.
 Ministry of Interior Immigration offices will not approve online extension requests.

-Exit visas can be obtained at the Minsk International Airport if a traveler’s flight has been unexpectedly canceled or changed.
+Exit visas can be obtained at Minsk National Airport if a traveler’s flight has been unexpectedly canceled or changed.
 There are currently no travel restrictions in place as a result of the worldwide outbreak.

-As of July 1, 2020, Belavia is operating out of Minsk International Airport with connections to the United States via the following cities:
+As of September 14, 2020, Belavia is operating out of Minsk National Airport with connections to the United States via the following cities:

 Temperature screening measures are in place at Minsk National Airport.